 3 - First law

 Work and heat.
-Thermal capacities and constant pressure and volume.
+Thermal capacities at constant pressure and volume.
 Enthalpy.
 Internal energy of perfect gases.
 Energy equipartition.
 Heat transfer processes.
 Phase transitions.

 4 - Second law

 Cyclic heat machines.
 Carnot cycle.
 Entropy.
 Clausius theorem.
 Reversible and irreversible cycles.
-Thermodynamic fundamental relation.
+Thermodynamic's fundamental relation.
 Helmholtz and Gibbs functions.
 Thermodynamic potentials.
 Maxwell relations.
 Principles of maximal entropy and minimal internal energy.

 5 - Third law